Importance of Nutrition in GI Conditions

 There were also several nutrition companies who showed us some valuable food products that people who have digestive health conditions can use to minimize their symptoms.
 These can be great tools for them to be able to continue to eat some of the foods that they love.

 Fody has a large selection of gluten free and low fodmap foods.
 Some of my favorites of their products include an onion free, gluten free taco seasoning, salsa and taco sauce and pasta sauce.
 I also love their delicious chocolate almond energy bar, it is so decadent!

 Enjoy Life not only offers gluten free and low fodmap products but also has one of the largest selections of foods that are free from the most common food allergens so it is a great resource to provide clients with food allergies.

 Schar specializes in gluten free foods.
 It originally started in Europe but now available worldwide specializes in baked goods, pastry dough and pasta.

 Rachel Pauls Food is best known for her Happy Bars but also has soup bases, baking mixes, spices and jerky that are low in fodmaps.

-Fodmap Friendly is a international trademark for certified low fodmap foods.
-It is nice to be able to see the emblem on the food and know that it has been tested to not have food products that contain high fodmaps and may trigger IBS symptoms.
+This international trademark for certified low fodmap foods.
+It’s nice to be able to see this emblem on the food and know that foods have been tested for fodmaps.
+This can help reduce high fodmaps and may trigger IBS symptoms.

-Another new meal service that delivers both gluten free and low fodmap meals is Epicured as of this blog post they are currently delivering from Boston to Washington DC but plan on expanding their service area soon.
+Another new meal service that delivers both gluten free and low fodmap meals is Epicured.